Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 :gem::gem::gem: Most of the symbolic operations that make up the latter two catagories can be appended by an equals sign to create a *compound* operator.
 A compound operator is very useful for quickly accessing domains and editing the information within.  :gem::gem::gem:

 ## SQL Functions
+An SQL function is a quick way of doing calculations with fields, they take an

 <details>
   <summary>Click to expand!</summary>